Silver Bear for Best Director

 The Silver Bear for Best Director (Silberner Bär/Bester Regie) is an award presented annually at the Berlin International Film Festival since 1956.
 It is given for the best achievement in directing and is chosen by the International Jury from the films in the Competition slate at the festival.

-At the 6th Berlin International Film Festival held in 1956, Robert Aldrich was the first winner of this award for his work on Autumn Leaves, and Philippe Garrel is the most recent winner in this category for his work on The Plough at the 73rd Berlin International Film Festival in 2023.
+Grant Gee is the most recent winner for his work on Everybody Digs Bill Evans (2026) at the 76th Berlin International Film Festival.

 History

+The award was first presented in 1956.
+The prize was not awarded on five occasions (1969, 1971, 1973–74, and 1981).
+In 1970, no awards were given as the festival was called off mid-way due to the controversy over official selection film, o.k. by Michael Verhoeven, which led to the resignation of the international jury.